jorgebucaran/hyperapp/README.md

   ])
 ```

 A virtual DOM is a description of what a DOM should look like using a tree of nested JavaScript objects known as virtual nodes.
 Think of it as a lightweight representation of the DOM.
-In the example, the view function returns and object like this.
+In the example, the view function returns an object like this.

 ```jsx
 {